-Approximately 16,000 of our employees are unionized, which represented approximately 17% of our employees at December 31, 2000.
+Approximately 14,000 of our employees are unionized, which represented approximately 16% of our employees at July 1, 2001.
 As a result, we may experience work stoppages from time to time, and we are vulnerable to the demands imposed by our collective bargaining relationships.
-We cannot predict how stable these relationships, currently with 10 different U.S. labor organizations and 4 different non U.S. labor organizations, will be or whether we will be able to meet the requirements of these unions without impacting the financial condition of Raytheon.
+We cannot predict how stable these relationships, currently with 10 different U.S. labor organizations and 4 different non-U.S. labor organizations, will be or whether we will be able to meet the requirements of these unions without impacting our financial condition.
 In addition, the presence of unions may limit our flexibility in dealing with our workforce.
 Work stoppages and instability in our union relationships could negatively impact our ability to manufacture our products on a timely basis, resulting in strain on our relationships with our customers, as well as a loss of revenues.
 That would adversely affect our results of operations.